The Causal Information Bottleneck and Optimal Causal Variable Abstractions: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We extended the notion of optimal representation to the causal setting, resulting in an axiomatic characterization of optimal causal representations.
-Just as the information bottleneck (IB) method can be used to learn optimal representations, so can the causal information bottleneck (CIB) method introduced in this paper be used to learn optimal causal representations.
+We extended the notion of optimal variable abstraction to the causal setting, resulting in an axiomatic characterization of optimal causal variable abstractions.
+Just as the information bottleneck (IB) method can be used to learn optimal variable abstractions, so can the causal information bottleneck (CIB) method introduced in this paper be used to learn optimal causal variable abstractions.

 The CIB, which depends on the interventional distributions $p(y\mid \dop(t))$, needs to be computed during the learning procedure, which consists of solving a constrained minimization problem.
-The exact expression for the CIB will depend on the causal structure of the system under study.
-We focused on cases where there is a set $\mathbf{Z}$ satisfying the backdoor criterion relative to $(X,Y)$.
-This allows us to derive a backdoor adjustment formula for $p(y\mid \dop(t))$, and thus successfully apply a minimization algorithm to minimize the CIB.
+The exact expression for the CIB depends on the causal structure of the system under study.
+We focused on cases where there is a set $\mathbf{Z}$ satisfying the backdoor criterion relative to $(X,Y)$ among the observed variables.
+This allowed us to derive a backdoor adjustment formula for $p(y\mid \dop(t))$, and thus successfully apply a minimization algorithm to minimize the CIB.
 Specifically, we introduced a local search algorithm, referred to as projected simulated annealing gradient descent (pSAGD), which integrates simulated annealing and gradient descent techniques with a projection operator to maintain constraint satisfaction throughout the minimization process.
-In order to compare different representations learned by our algorithm, we introduced a novel notion of equivalence of representations, which partitions representations into equivalence classes, termed abstractions, and showed that the variation of information can be used to assess whether two representations are equivalent, as long as one of them is deterministic.
-We experimentally validated that the learned representations in three toy models of increasing complexity align with our expectations, and that the standard information bottleneck method fails to the the same.
+In order to compare different variable abstractions (v-abstractions) learned by our algorithm, we introduced a notion of equivalence of v-abstractions, which partitions v-abstractions into abstraction classes, and showed that the variation of information can be used to assess whether two v-abstractions are equivalent.
+We experimentally validated that the learned v-abstractions in three toy models of increasing complexity align with our expectations, and that the standard information bottleneck method fails to the the same.